NickT43107/osticket-prereqs/README.md

 </p>
 <p>
-To get started after you have loaded up and logged into your remote desktop from azure.
+Step 1: To get started after you have loaded up and logged into your remote desktop from azure.
 You will want to go down to start and right click on start, then click *run*, type in control panel.
 Once you've done that, you will want to go to programs and features, when you get there you will want to click turn on window features on or off.
 Then select the following in the picture.
 </p>
 <br />